 Our operating results are subject to risk from interest rate fluctuations on our credit facilities which carry variable interest rates.
-As of December 31, 2019, we had an outstanding balance under the Term Loan Agreement of \$85.1 million (excluding unamortized origination costs) with interest at LIBOR plus a margin of 850 basis points, and an outstanding balance under the Encina Credit Facility of approximately \$23.9 million (excluding unamortized origination costs) with interest charged at LIBOR or a base rate, plus an applicable margin ranging between 3.75% to 5.50% per annum determined based on the fixed charge coverage ratio calculated over an applicable time period.
-A 10% change in LIBOR during 2019 would result in a change to annual interest expense of \$300,000.
+As of December 31, 2019, we had an outstanding balance under the Term Loan Agreement of \$85.1 million, excluding unamortized deferred financing costs, with interest at LIBOR plus a margin of 850 basis points, and an outstanding balance under the Encina Credit Facility of approximately \$23.9 million, excluding unamortized deferred financing costs, with interest charged at LIBOR or a base rate, plus an applicable margin ranging between 3.75% to 5.50% per annum determined based on the fixed charge coverage ratio calculated over an applicable time period.
+A 10% change in LIBOR during 2019 would result in a change to annual interest expense of \$0.3 million.